YoneChen/gaze-event/README.md

 Gaze event listeners for webvr threejs project.

-It observe basic gaze actions for mesh targets in your three.js project,such as `gazeEnter`,`gazeLeave` and `gazeTrigger`.
+It observe basic gaze actions for mesh targets in your three.js project,such as `gazeEnter`, `gazeLeave`, `gazeTrigger` and `gazeWait`.

 - gazeEnter: Emit in first animation frame when target is gazed;

 - gazeLeave: Emit in last animation frame when target is gazed;

 - gazeTrigger: Emit in each animation frame when target is gazed;

+- gazeWait: Emit in a animation frame when target has gazed for a while;

 [See the example.](https://yonechen.github.io/gaze-event/example)